qTip2/qTip2/README.md

 Pre-compiled scripts
 ---------------------------------------
-If you're not interested in compiling your own version of qTip, you can grab the pre-compiled scripts from the [dist](http://github.com/Craga89/qTip/tree/master/dist/) directory and get started quickly.
+If you're not interested in compiling your own version of qTip2, you can grab the pre-compiled scripts from the [dist](http://github.com/Craga89/qTip2/tree/master/dist/) directory and get started quickly.
 If you want more options over what plugins are included in your build, take a look below.

-What you need to build qTip
+What you need to build qTip2
 ---------------------------------------
 * *nix make or [Apache Ant](http://ant.apache.org/bindownload.cgi)
 * [Java Runtime Environment](http://java.sun.com/javase/downloads/index.jsp) (If you wish to build minified sources or use JSLint check)

-How to build qTip (using MAKE)
+How to build qTip2 (using MAKE)
 ------------------------

-In the main directory of the distribution (the one that this file is in), type the following to build qTip and its accompanying CSS and images:
+In the main directory of the distribution (the one that this file is in), type the following to build qTip2 and its accompanying CSS and images:

 	make

 You can also create each individually using these commands:

-	make qtip		# Build non-minified qTip source make min 		# Build minified qTip source make pack		# Build minified and packed qTip source (Smallest filesize!) make css 		# Build CSS files
+	make qtip		# Build non-minified qTip2 source make min 		# Build minified qTip2 source make pack		# Build minified and packed qTip2 source (Smallest filesize!) make css 		# Build CSS files
 	make images		# Build images